ronkow/python-for-data-practitioners/README.md

 </kbd>
 <br><br>

-Open Anaconda Prompt, which is a command line application for managing your installations and environments.
+Open Anaconda Prompt, which is a command line application for managing your installations.
 It shows the name of the default environment, which is `base`.
 Enter `conda list` at the prompt:

 <kbd>
 <img src="./images/conda_list.png" width="500" alt="Python IDLE">